 Overall, the right tech can help foster effective integrated health care with what we describe as a quadruple aim:

 - Data-backed best practices: By implanting key performance indicators (KPIs) – easier than it sounds – agencies can measure, validate and track best practices.
-Remote patient monitoring, now a capability built into the best software for easy ongoing use can keep people at home and out of hospital.
 For proof, our Ontario-based “SmartCoach” trial demonstrated that AI-powered clinical support tools improve coordination of care among different teams and reduced hospital readmissions.
 This means not only more efficient care, but actually better prognoses for patients.

 - Patient-centered experience: Care teams must provide patients with seamless transitions throughout their care journey.
 In the era of patient-centred care, round-the-clock access to care and the ability to use tools to help manage one’s own care plans will soon be the expectation if it’s not already.
 Technology that includes Family Portals, which can connect clients and family members directly to their care workers, visits, and plan, further empower clients to be more than just patients.